 This way you’ll get to explore every nook and cranny in your own time.
 Heaven!

 You don’t have to walk the whole thing.
-Even if you walk a small section it’s still a wonderful walk and a great way to spend an hour or two.
+Even if you walk a small section (from Kate Kearney’s to the Black Lake for example) it’s still a wonderful walk and a great way to spend an hour or two.

 Our suggestions for five exciting ways to explore the Gap of Dunloe – without a car